-Caring for an aging loved one sometimes means assisting with grooming and body hygiene, such as helping them bathe, dress, or brush their teeth.
-Even though we practice our own personal hygiene every day, helping an aging adult with theirs takes patience, preparation, and skill.
+Caring for an aging loved one sometimes means assisting them with activities of daily living, such as helping them bathe, dress, or brush their teeth.
+Helping an aging adult with their personal hygiene takes patience, preparation, and skill.

-Have a conversation with your loved one to learn more about their preferences and abilities.
-Ask them:
+Have a conversation with your senior loved one to learn more about their preferences and abilities.
+Ask them the following questions:

-Following your aging parent’s normal routine will help them feel more comfortable and at ease, says Via.
-If your parent showers or bathes in the morning, for example, continue to maintain their schedule if you can.
-If they use specific items — like certain washcloths, soaps, or shampoos — keep their favorite items consistent, too.
+Following your aging parent’s normal routine will help them feel more comfortable, Via explains.
+For example, if your parent showers in the morning, maintain that routine, if possible.
+If they use specific items — such as certain washcloths, soaps, or shampoos — keep their favorite items consistent, too.

 Helping your loved one bathe can feel overwhelming without the right tools and techniques.
 Follow these tips for a smoother and safer experience.

 If your elderly parent has poor balance or can’t stand for long periods of time, you may need to make the shower or bathtub more accessible.